kamiloses/FriendHub-Backend/README.md

 <h4> FriendHub</h4>

-FullStack application which was written in reactive style and in microservices architechture.
+A Full-Stack application that was written in a reactive style and follows a microservices architecture.

-Initially i wanted to  upload the applicaton as container on dockerhub but i was having problem with maven which was unable to detect one module in local repository and i was not able to
-package the project .Eventualy i decided to make only screenshots.
+Initially, I wanted to upload the application as a container on Docker Hub, but I encountered a problem with Maven, which was unable to detect one module in the local repository, preventing me from packaging the project.
+Eventually, I decided to only make screenshots and GIFs.

-The first step is registeration process. in the backend i implemented validation which checks if inputs are valid.
+The first step is the registration process.
+In the backend, I implemented validation to check if the inputs are valid.
 REGISTRATION IMAGE

-after successfull registration you can procced to login
+After successful registration, you can proceed to login.
+On the backend side, I implemented JWT, and after a successful login, you receive a token.
+However, on the frontend side, I did not implement this.

 LOGIN IMAGE

-you can write posts.I have implemented on the backend side "findAll" then on home side will shown all the posts .
+You can write posts.
+I have implemented the 'findAll' method on the backend side, and on the home page, all the posts will be displayed.

 HOME SIDE

-once you click the post you will be moved to postDetails where you can see all the comments related with specific post
+Once you click on a post, you will be redirected to the post details page, where you can see all the comments related with the specific post.
 POSTDETAIL IMAGE

-You can write comments and response to other comments COMMENTS IMAGE
+You can write comments and response to other comments.
+COMMENTS IMAGE

-you can add to friend or remove depending on if user is currenty on your friendList
+You can add to friend or remove depending on if user is currenty on your friendList.

-I implemented on the backendSide websockockets which are responsible for writing messages in real time WRTING IN REALLIFE IMAGE
+I implemented WebSockets on the backend side, which are responsible for sending messages in real-time.
+WRTING IN REALLIFE IMAGE

+<br><br><h2>User Availability</h2>
-And there is also posibility to check whether user is online or offline.
+There is also posibility to check whether user is online or offline.
-Very handy becomed here "SessionConnectedEvent" which i used in eventListeners to check whether user has connected to StompJS or dissconnected
+Very handy here became the 'SessionConnectedEvent,' which I used in event listeners to check whether a user has connected to or disconnected from StompJS.

 ![msedge_491GLTYdwN](https://github.com/user-attachments/assets/704f98c4-51ac-4f0f-83e4-a422708e4ba3)

 <br><br><br>